-Since its founding in 1892 as a conservatory, the School of Music earns its reputation as one of the best in the nation, offering a superb blend of full-time resident faculty, performance opportunities, state-of-the-art facilities, access to liberal arts courses, and success in career placement.
+Since its founding in 1892 as a conservatory, the School of Music earns its reputation as one of the best in the nation, offering a superb blend of full-time faculty, performance opportunities, state-of-the-art facilities, access to liberal arts courses, and success in career placement.
 It's a place where students work with world-class professionals every day to become world-class professionals themselves.

 Dedicated full-time faculty.
 Regular contact with a primary faculty member is essential in a student's musical development, so our students attend a private lesson and repertoire class meetings each week.
 They receive many other chances -- class time, impromptu conversations in halls and gathering places, required ensemble rehearsals -- to touch base frequently with one of our 62 faculty members, who maintain a constant presence on campus.
 At Ithaca, our faculty members devote themselves everyday to teaching and mentoring our students while maintaining national and international visibility in their fields.
 This duality of purpose is a hallmark of the Ithaca experience and contributes to the richness of our community.

 The Best of Both Worlds:

 A World-Class Professional School of Music within a College

 Exceptional professional training combined with a comprehensive education is a hallmark of the Ithaca experience.
 With more than 100 majors and 60 minors available at Ithaca College—and over 2,000 courses to choose from—students are exposed to a wide variety of fields of study, including the humanities and sciences, business, communications, and health and sport disciplines.
 As a result, Ithaca’s graduates are not only great performers, music educators, composers, and recording technicians, but they are also versatile, adaptable, informed, have perspective, and can solve complex problems—qualities that are needed to be successful in any field.